Clients

 Step 3: The Low-Friction Ask

-Never ask for a 30-minute phone call in a cold email.
-That is a massive demand on a stranger's time.
-Instead, ask a simple "Yes/No" question that gauges their interest.
+Never greedily ask for a 30-minute phone call in your initial cold email.
+That is a massive, unreasonable demand on a stranger's time.
+Instead, ask a simple, incredibly low-friction 'Yes/No' question that accurately gauges their interest without imposing.

 The Proven 4-Line Template